pereiraleo447/worldbuilding-obsidian/Lands of the East/7. Session Prep/Session 1.md

 # Scenes

-- [ ] As the first encounter ends, one of the surviving villagers pleads for the party to help [[Koutarou|her son]], saying "He's fighting alone in there, please go help him."
+- [ ] As the first encounter ends, one of the surviving villagers pleads for the party to help her son [[Koutarou]], saying "He's fighting alone in there, please go help him."
-- [ ]
+- [ ] As the party makes their way into the village proper, Koutarou is standing his ground against a few undead.
+While he's no pushover, its easy to tell he doesn't have combat experience.
+Regardless, he dispatches his foes and comes to meet the party.

 # Secrets and Clues

-* Secret description
+- [ ] Koutarou was out running errands for Master Lian when the commotion started.
+He doesn't know how it began, but the first building to catch fire was the temple.
+The undead creatures started appearing after that.
+- [ ] Master Lian is presumed to still be in the temple, fighting to protect the town's [[McGuffin]].
+He could solve all of this rather quickly, but the fact that he hasn't means he's probably busy fending off the undead.
+Koutarou wants to go rescue him ASAP to put a stop to this madness.

 # Locations